data-steve/rowcol/docs/product/PLATFORM_VISION.md

 - ✅ New advisors say "Oodaloo is my practice management system"
 - ✅ Oodaloo becomes verb: "I'll Oodaloo this client"

+### **Phase 5 Success (QBO Marketplace):**
+- ✅ 100K+ businesses using Oodaloo marketplace
+- ✅ 10K+ accountants providing services through platform
+- ✅ Escher.cpa model replicated by 100+ firms
+- ✅ Intuit expresses acquisition interest
+- ✅ "Find an accountant" becomes "Find an accountant on Oodaloo"

 ---

-## **The North Star Metric**
+## **The North Star Metrics**

+### **Path 1: Direct Platform**
-**"Do advisors ONLY use Oodaloo to deliver services to clients?"**
+**"Do advisors ONLY use RowCol to deliver services to clients?"**

+If the answer is YES, we've won the advisor market.

+### **Path 2: QBO Marketplace**
+**"Do businesses find their accountant through Oodaloo marketplace?"**

+If the answer is YES, we've created the dominant accounting services marketplace.

+### **Combined Success**
+**"Is Oodaloo/RowCol the platform that connects businesses with tech-forward accounting firms?"**

-If the answer is YES, we've won.
+If the answer is YES, we've created a defensible platform that Intuit would want to acquire.

-They might still use:
-- QBO (as the database, but they never open it)
-- Email (for non-client communication)
-- Calendar (for scheduling)

-But for actual CLIENT SERVICE DELIVERY, it's all Oodaloo.

 ---